 - RELEASE NOTES

-Important improvements and changes that affect the usage of SPIDER operations.
+Important improvements and changes that affect the use of SPIDER.

 Source file: installation.html

 Copyright Notice /